Emperor tamarin: Behavior

 Emperor tamarins behave actively, rapidly, gracefully, gregariously, and playfully in the wild.
 In captivity the tamarins are very social and interactive with humans.
 A study by Knox, Kerry L. and Donald Stone Sade of the social behavior of emperor tamarins in captivity found that tamarin colonies behave agonistically according to seniority.
 There is an agonistic network where each component along a continuum from strongly dominant individuals interaction with strongly subordinate individuals.
 In the interactions the tamarins usually communicate threat and submission.
 The aggression is more frequently among individuals of the same sex, most frequently between juvenile males and juvenile males, between juvenile females and juvenile females and also between sexed twins.
 There are matrices of within family groups of emperor tamarins where a large proportion of the total number of agonistic interaction within a group occurs between pairs of siblings from different litters.
 The dynamics of agonistic relations within a group is not just only for the status of the breeding pair but may also influence the allocation of reproductive effort.
 Family members other than the breeding female may suppress reproduction in adult daughters too.
 There are certain behaviors that were identified as dominant and some responses as subordinate.
-The dominant most frequent behaviors happened when the tamarin's mouth is completely opened and show the teeth, when they mount another tamarin or when a tamarin approaches from the rear and encircles another tamarin's waist with both arms.
-A dominant tamarin will usually display many components at the same time.
-The Subordinate most frequent behaviors are always responses to dominant components and they happened when the subordinate tamarin brings his or her anogenital region into the view of the other tamarin as usually part of a sequence of their body being displayed, when they made a wide-mouth grimace or after they have been mounted they look backward at the dominant tamarin but does not make eye contact.
-There is always a dominant component toward another tamarin, which immediately responds, with a subordinate component.
-Long calls and tongue flicking was sometimes part of the agonistic behavior repertoire.